xn0px90/shebango/README.md

 # Example: To execute Go program as a shell script.

 ```
-/*Put this line at the top of your code*/
 //usr/bin/env go run $0 $@ ; exit

 package main